 I asked Jackie how to handle disagreements between partners.
 In other words, how do I support my own regulation when my partner does something opposite to what we agreed upon in advance, for instance?
 Jackie says just pause and watch.
 Just like when we do Floortime we might be thinking in the moment that an activity will go one way but the child steers it in another way and we go along with it, so goes it with our partners.
 We have to have faith that why ever the other parent steered away from the plan, there’s a reason for it and respect that.

 When the child sees the struggle between the parents, he thinks, “Yes!
 Now I have 5 more minutes!”
 Any way he can get a few more minutes is great to him.
-Helping parents play against each other is a great strategy, which is a celebration for his development, however stressful for the family unit.
+Helping parents play against each other is a great idea to him, which is a celebration for his development (however stressful for the family unit).
 Every parent is on their own timeline.
 Each parent has individual differences too which includes strengths and challenges.
 What’s easy for me is not as easy for my partner, and vice versa.
 Let’s just remember that both parents have the same end goal but how each spouse meanders towards it might be different, which can be very difficult.

 One Step at a Time

 Plant the intention in our head: Make things clearer for our son around chocolate, brushing teeth, and bedtime.
 The first time we’re going to do this, the entire night is free and this is all that’s planned.
 We just do one activity: the chocolate.
 Only when you have success there, you can move on to brushing teeth.
 If we try to modify everything all at once, we do nothing because we are just human beings too and because we can’t deal with the dysregulation ourselves.